Abhigyankrsingh/linux/Documentation/admin-guide/sysrq.rst

 How do I enable the magic SysRq key?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You need to say "yes" to 'Magic SysRq key (CONFIG_MAGIC_SYSRQ)' when
+You need to say "yes" to the 'Magic SysRq key (CONFIG_MAGIC_SYSRQ)' when
 configuring the kernel.
 When running a kernel with SysRq compiled in,
 /proc/sys/kernel/sysrq controls the functions allowed to be invoked via
 the SysRq key.
 The default value in this file is set by the